Johns Hopkins University (JHU) Tuition and Fees

 Bottom Line

-For students interested in research and the sciences, Johns Hopkins University offers first-rate educational opportunities.
-And because the school is need-blind, your economic background won’t be a consideration in your application.
+For students interested in research and the sciences, Johns Hopkins University offers first-rate educational opportunities, though at a premium price.
+Because the school is need-blind for domestic applicants, your economic background won’t be a consideration in your application.

 SoFi private student loans offer competitive interest rates for qualifying borrowers, flexible repayment plans, and no origination fees.